Family Trees

 TIP

-Color-code relationship lines to distinguish between blood relations, marriages, and other bonds at a glance.
+Color-code relationship lines to distinguish between blood relations, marriages, and adoptions at a glance.

 Layout Modes